JasonPaulGithub/Shop-ProductCalculation-Application/README.md

 Write a program and  associated unit tests that can price a basket of goods, accounting for special offers.
 The goods that can be purchased, which are all priced in GBP, are:

-Soup–65p per tin
+Soup – 65p per tin
-Bread –80p per loaf
+Bread – 80p per loaf
-Milk –£1.30 per bottle
+Milk – £1.30 per bottle
-Apples –£1.00 per bag
+Apples – £1.00 per bag

 Current special offers are: